Dick Clark's New Year's Rockin' Eve: 2006: Dick Clark's return

 In August 2005, ABC announced that Dick Clark would return to New Year's Rockin' Eve for its 2006 edition, marking his first television appearance since the stroke.
 For that broadcast, it was also announced Clark would be joined by a new co-host, media personality and American Idol host Ryan Seacrest.
 Seacrest had previously hosted Fox's competing New Year's Eve Live—which, ironically, would be hosted by Philbin that year.
 Speaking to USA Today, Seacrest reminisced on having watched New Year's Rockin' Eve in his childhood, stating that "I knew when I was on other shows, I knew we weren't going to beat Dick Clark.
 He is New Year's Eve."
 As a part of a long-term deal with Dick Clark Productions, Seacrest also became an executive producer for the special.
 In an interview with People Magazine in December 2005, Seacrest revealed that while Clark had not completely recovered from the stroke, and that his speech was not exactly like how it was beforehand, Clark had made great progress since the original diagnosis.

-Alongside pre-recorded performances from Hollywood hosted by actress and pop singer Hilary Duff, the 2006 edition also featured a live performance by Mariah Carey directly inside Times Square – the first such performance in the show's history.
-Live performances from Times Square became a regular feature during future editions of New Year's Rockin' Eve.
+For the 2005–06 special, actress and pop singer Hilary Duff would host the Hollywood studio segments.
+The special would be headlined by Mariah Carey, who would give the special's first-ever live performance from Times Square itself.
+While officials from the NYPD were initially wary of allowing the performance due to crowd control concerns, Times Square performances would become a regular feature of subsequent editions of New Year's Rockin' Eve.

 During the program, Clark made limited on-air appearances, but still conducted his traditional countdown, and also recollected on his recent experiences:

 Public curiosity over Clark's condition and his return to television helped Dick Clark's New Year's Rockin' Eve 2006 draw in over 20 million viewers throughout the night, and score a 7.1 audience share among the key demographic of 18- to 49-year-olds.
 Reaction to Clark's appearance was mixed.
 While some TV critics (including Tom Shales of The Washington Post, in an interview with the CBS Radio Network) felt he was not in good enough shape to do the broadcast, stroke survivors and many of Clark's fans praised the emcee for being a role model for people dealing with post-stroke recovery.
 The New York Times Brian Stelter compared Seacrest's new role as co-host of Rockin' Eve to being like a "traffic cop", "tossing to bands and correspondents and to Mr. Clark for the countdown".